sspreitzer/helm-kube-oidc-proxy/README.md

 ## Remarks

-`kube-oidc-proxy` does not support setting an OIDC.
+`kube-oidc-proxy` does not support setting an OIDC client secret.
 This Helm Chart enforces using TLS on the ingress, if enabled.

 ## Helm Chart Values